 Aim to Keep All Three Credit Reports in Good Shape

-Think of it in terms of the newspaper stand again.
-To ensure you’re getting a balanced report on the city’s events, you should look at several papers, with several different viewpoints.
-One paper may cover an event that the others missed thanks to having its own sources.
+Think of it in terms of news apps again.
+To ensure you’re getting balanced reporting, you should look at different sources with several different viewpoints.
+One app may cover an event that the others missed thanks to having its own contributors.
 Any of your three credit reports can include information the others missed — and all three can contain things they shouldn’t.

 Advertiser Disclosure